polarstoat/stardew-crop-profits/README.md

 * Which shops the player chooses to buy from, and the cost of seeds only from the players chosen shops
 * The minimum yield for each crop, and the chance for extra crops when harvesting
 * Whether the player buys seeds, or uses the Seed Maker
+* Whether seeds are planted on the farm or in the greenhouse

 #### What's NOT accounted for

 * The cost of fertilizer, including how long it remains for
 * Daily luck levels
-* Use of the Greenhouse
 * Giant crops

 ### The calculations